 Jeffers – Redwood tenors and an inverted Ezeedrone bass can be heard in (watch out, this one is chanter loud at the beginning until I rotate away from the mic) this recording from the Single Recording Archive.

-Rocket – So Mark Lee doesn’t have a website but you can buy the reeds from two retailers (that I know of): Lothian and Tartantown.
+Rocket – I understand these reeds are no longer made.
 Great reeds.
 Design of the reeds change depending on what pipe they’re made for.
 I played Atherton MacDougall spec in my 1950’s Hendersons for a while but decided it was just a poor match with regard to air consumption despite the glorious tone they produced (a function of the reed/drone combo, not just the reeds).
 I previously used Naill spec Rockets in those Hendersons, but the blend wasn’t as good, but of course, I’m using them in a pipe they weren’t designed for.
-When buying new, you’ll specify what brand of pipe you’ll be putting them in.
-If you’re buying used (like me) you’ll just have to hope they work.
+Since you’ll be buying used you’ll just have to hope they work.
 For instance, the Robertson spec Rocket bass reed does not work at all in my 1950’s Hendersons; when tuning the wawawa will slow but will never stop and after some point the beating will get faster again, so there’s no point at which it will tune.
 The Robertson spec Rockets are now at home in my Jeffers pipes where they work great!
 Here’s my Henderson’s with the MacD Rockets in the tenors and the Naill Rocket in the bass from this post.
 The full set of MacD Rockets in the Hendersons can be heard here (a tune named after me) from this post.
 Robertsons with Robertson Rockets can be heard in this post (here’s one of the recordings).
 Robertsons with the old Naill spec Rockets can be heard in this post but a couple better files are on the Single Recording Archive page (here’s one of the recordings and here’s the other).
 There’s a few other recordings on this site of Rocket drone reeds but they’re predominantly all played in pipes they weren’t designed for, so maybe not the best representation.
 For example, the Naill spec Rockets in a set of Robertson pipes sounded particularly fantastic here from this post (haha, I forgot I used the same old Naill spec Rockets in this set of Robertsons as I did in the other set of Robertsons just mentioned a couple of sentences before.
 I’m editing this page, can you tell? haha).
 One thing you’ll undoubtedly get from a set of Rockets is volume so if you like a sweet mellow setup, they may not be for you.
+However, carbon fiber tongued Rockets are mellower than the glass fiber models.
 They are also incredibly reliable and steady.
-I’m now using an unknown spec version of Rockets in my Chris Terry bagpipes.
-You can hear them in this recording from this post or in Bb in this recording from this post.
+You can hear unknown spec Rockets in my Terry pipes in this recording from this post or in Bb in this recording from this post.

 X-TREME – by Chris Armstrong.
 Solid reeds, maybe a bit tenor mellow.
 The fundamental tone is weaker than most other tenor reeds but the overtones are stronger, making for a unique combination.
 Imagine Ezeedrone tenors, just slightly quieter.
 They’re not buzzy so that’s nice given that they’re all carbon fiber tongued reeds.
-They seem to be very highly moisture resistant if you buy the premium version which is about $30 more than the $100 regular versions.
+They’re marketed to be very highly moisture resistant if you buy the premium version which is about $30 more than the $100 regular versions.
 Though, I’ve got a picture of moisture on the bass reed I need to post.
+I recommend you buy the regular version as the premium version’s body material is not as robust and can be more easily bent if you apply too much pressure when setting the reed in the drone reed seat.
 The tongues are flat.
-The reed body has a “cliff” (like a fulcrum) behind the bridle that the securing-bridle pulls the reed down into lifting the tongue off the reed body, making it the bridles’ job to pull the tongue back down, hence providing the tongue, reed-body gap.
-This is the exact same mechanism as employed by Henderson Harmonic Deluxe drone reeds.
+The reed body has a “cliff” (like a fulcrum) behind the bridle that the anchoring-bridle pulls the reed down into lifting the tongue off the reed body, making it the bridles’ job to pull the tongue back down, hence providing the tongue, reed-body gap.
+This is the exact same mechanism as employed by Henderson Harmonic Deluxe drone reeds and the new Kinnaird Edge.
 Here’s a clip with the mic drone side from my full review post here.
 However, I’ve had more time with the reeds and they are quite nice.
 The bass gives my Gellaitry drones a whole new voice and the tenors are finally reigned in my finicky Hendersons.
 A must in any drone reed guru’s toolbox.
-Here’s a recording with the x-treme bass in my Gellaitry’s: here.
+Here’s a recording with the X-TREME bass in my Gellaitry’s: here.